Chapter 12 : Everybody Seems So Happy

 "You are," Sirius reminded him, as he sat up.
 "You are in the Marauders plus Anastasia group."

 I smiled lovingly at my favorite people.
-"And we are the elite," I proclaimed.
+"And we are obviously an elite group.
+We are the best.
+Everyone wants to be us," I insisted, half-joking.

 James was standing at the bottom of the staircase, under a bit of Mistletoe.
 Evans had begun to cross the threshold, but must have been stopped.